Roxy44/Mini-Apps/README.md

-# Mini Apps alfa version - v0.1
+# Mini Apps alpha version - v0.1

 This is my personal project when I tried to test various features of this programming language (JS / TS).
 This is a free app, you can download it if u want.